dnbaker/bonsai/README.md

   * Parallelized pairwise Jaccard Distance estimation using HyperLogLog sketches.
 * An unsupervised method for taxonomic structure discovery and correction.
 * A threadsafe, SIMD-accelerated HyperLogLog implementation.
+* A HyperLogLog-based sequence distance estimator which is more accurate and orders of magnitude faster than comparable tools.
 * Scripts for downloading reference genomes from new (post-2014) and old RefSeq.

+Tools can be built to work with zstd instead of gzip by being built with a '_z' suffix. (e.g., bonsai_z).

 All of these tools are experimental.
 Use at your own risk.